MateuszJalocha/Anomaly-Detection/README.md

 SYNOP codes can take values from 0 to 99, they indicate the type of weather in the current and previous hours.
 Detailed meaning of all codes is given in the source files of the work.

+## Files

+The analysis file is made in Polish, but the comments in the files with code are in English.

+- **Data directory** - you can find there a csv file with data and txt file with description of variables and Synops
+- **PDF directory** - Reasearch paper with analysis (polish language)
+- **Images directory** - you can find there plots included in README
+- **anomalyDetection.py** - project file

 ## Main libraries

 - **sklearn** - Machine Learning